plantoncloud/ghw-deploy-nodejs-microservice/README.md

-# GitHub Workflow: Build and Deploy Golang Microservice
+# GitHub Workflows for Javascript Projects

 This repository provides a GitHub Workflow that automates the process of building and deploying a Golang Microservice using Planton Cloud.